Florent2/gems-summary/README.md

 Gems Summary
 ============

+**Update 2012/07/04**: Spring cleaning!
+I've removed the Heroku application and the RSS feed, I had no more use of it and I think no else was reading the feed.

 The RubyGems feed and Twitter stream do not distinguish between new gems and updated gems, and announce each new version of a gem.

 It was hard for me to follow.
 That's why I created [Gems Summary](http://gems-summary.heroku.com).
 It generates everyday a feed post listing separately the new gems released on RubyGems and the updated gems.
 If a gem is updated several times during a single day, it is mentioned only once in the post.

 It's a Sinatra application getting the notifications of new gem versions through a [RubyGems webhook](https://rubygems.org/pages/api_docs#webhook).
 It runs with Ruby 1.9.2.

 In case you want to contribute to the application or customize it to create your own feed, here is how to install and run it locally:

 1. clone the repository
 2. run `bundle install`